MicrosoftDocs/PowerShell-Docs/dsc/install-additional-dsc-resources.md

 [Y] Yes  [N] No  [?]
 Help (default is "Y"):
 ```

-After pressing 'y', the "Nuget" provider is installed, you see a list of DSC resources that you can install from the PowerShell Gallery.
+After pressing 'y', the "NuGet" provider is installed, you see a list of DSC resources that you can install from the PowerShell Gallery.

 > [!NOTE]
 > List is not shown because it is very large.

 You can also specify the `-Name` parameter using wildcards, or `-Filter` parameter without wildcards to narrow down your search.
-This example attempts to find a "TimeZone" DSC resource using the wildcarded name "\*Time\*"
+This example attempts to find a "TimeZone" DSC resource using the wildcards.

 > [!IMPORTANT]
 > Currently there is a bug in the `Find-DSCResource` cmdlet that prevents using wildcards in both the `-Name` and `-Filter` parameters.
 The second example below shows a workaround using `Where-Object`.